pelparp/CSV2timeline/README.md

 ## Configuration

 CSV2Timeline uses INI files for configuration.
+It expects a config.ini file in the program directory.
 Each section in the INI file represents a different type of event data and contains the following properties:

 - `datetime`: Field name containing the timestamp of the event.
 - `headers`: Comma-separated list of headers in the CSV file.